henryhsue/top_colors/README.md

 # How to Run:
 1. `go run main.go`
 This runs with shortened (30 URL) inputShort.txt.
 You can change to 1000 URLS swapping in intput.txt in main.go

-2. after completion, view results in top3ColorsPerURL.txt (csv with url,color,color,color).
+2. While running: `tail -f top3ColorsPerURL.txt`
-OR while running: `tail -f top3ColorsPerURL.txt` Results are always rewritten with each invocation of `main`.
+Results are always rewritten with each invocation of `main`.